captionpoint/captionpoint-plays/DEAR-JACK-DEAR-LOUISE.md

 ---

 ## LOUISE:
-Now and then, but I can assure you, we’re so tired by the end of the show, it doesn’t make the least bit of difference.
+Now and then, but I can assure you, we’re so tired by the end of the show,

 ---

-[Silence]
+it doesn’t make the least bit of difference.

+---

+template: noise
+Silence

 ---